5 ways we managed social media for an Undercover Boss episodeBy Marjorie Comer

 You can’t please everyone.
 Expect haters and acknowledge that not all viewer comments will be favorable.
 Recognize what merits a response and what might not.
 Be prepared to apologize.
 And consider adding profanity filters to your pages.

 5. Make it a team effort.

 It takes more than one person to handle social media during a live event, broadcast or episode premiere.
 It’s at least a two-person job – one person to post new content (proactive) and one person to respond to posts (reactive).
 Even better would be a third person to create custom images and edit video clips for more varied content.

 Other points to remember:

 Managing social media for a client is a rewarding process.
 Posting live during a broadcast was one of the most fast-paced experiences I’ve had in my career.
-It’s a high-pressure, exciting adventure, and it isn’t something that everyone can do successfully.
+It’s a high-pressure, exciting adventure, and it isn’t something everyone can do successfully.

 For more tips on handling social media and how to best reach your target audience, download Axia's social media e-book today.

 Comment on This Article